 13) Will I bruise and swell afterwards and how long will it last?
 Unfortunately it is impossible to do surgery without causing swelling.
-Dr. Lopez does everything possible to minimize the amount of swelling that occurs.
+Dr. Lopez and Dr. Perro do everything possible to minimize the amount of swelling that occurs.
 Generally, postoperative swelling begins to resolve at the end of the first week.
 Bruising is extremely variable.
 Patients that have a tendency to bruise will generally bruise for about 10 days.
 Patients that don’t tend to bruise may have minimal if any bruising.
 Complete resolution of bruising and swelling may take two to three weeks.
 However, bruises may be camouflaged fairly easily at seven to ten days with a concealer stick.

 NECKLIFT PREOPERATIVE INSTRUCTIONS

 14) Should I do anything before to prepare for surgery?
 You will have a preoperative appointment with Dr. Lopez and Dr. Perro and his staff to go over the preoperative instructions.

 15) Why do I need a preoperative appointment?
 This is an essential appointment to prepare you for your upcoming surgery.
 Dr. Lopez will take preoperative photographs at the visit as well as go over the procedure again to ensure that everyone is on the same page.
 All questions that you have will be answered on that visit as well.
 You will often times be given your prescriptions on the preoperative visit day.